Beige-Coffee/programming-lightning-intro/.tutorial/01-welcome.md

 <br/><br/>
 # Replit

-Programming Lightning is split into many sections where each section can be accessed in it's own replit.
+Programming Lightning is built to be completed on replit.com.
 The replit will have a starter project ready to go and a tutorial to guide you through the programming exercises.
-We recommend using a 3-pane setup with the tutorial, code, and a console open at all times.
+We recommend using a 2-pane setup with the tutorial and code side-by-side.
 <br/><br/>
 # Rust